150 g (about 5) egg whites

 Set up piping bag with 1/2 inch round tip.

-Whisk together powdered sugar, almond flour, and optional dry ingredients.
+Whisk together powdered sugar, almond flour, and optional ingredients.

 Sift dry ingredients three times and discard clumps.